overview

 The Lesbian Avengers held the first NYC Dyke March on the afternoon of June 26, 1993, in order to correspond with the Heritage Pride Rally, then held the evening before the NYC Pride March.
 The Lesbian Avengers therefore planned their route down Broadway from Bryant Park to Union Square Park where the Heritage Pride Rally was held.
 The theme of this march was “Lust for Power,” and the Lesbian Avengers asked marchers to fill out signs that said “I lust for…” A giant bed on wheels on which lesbians could publicly show affection served as a centerpiece of the march.
 About 600 to 1,000 people participated in the first march — a lower number than expected partially due to the limited time they had to plan.

 The second annual NYC Dyke March in 1994, also known as the International Dyke March, was more successful and served as a catalyst for the creation of Dyke marches in other cities and countries.
-Coinciding with the Gay Games and the 25th anniversary of Stonewall in 1994, this march attracted 20,000 diverse Dyke marchers from around the world, including many lesbians of color:
+Coinciding with Gay Games IV and the 25th anniversary of Stonewall in 1994, this march attracted 20,000 diverse Dyke marchers from around the world, including many lesbians of color:

 Dykes in combat boots, dykes in spike heels, dykes in bare feet — dykes everywhere… You could feel the pulsing energy in the air as thousands of women began filling up Bryant Park to proclaim that the lesbian community is a force the world cannot ignore.